Virtual reality and psHRI

 The overall goal of my research is to develop robotic assistants for safe, comfortable, and intuitive autonomous physical and social human-robot interaction (psHRI) in the areas of home care, retail, manufacturing, or healthcare.
-My current research arc involves different aspects of psHRI with humanoid, mobile, and manipulator robots, particularly by examining a) how robots can be placed in the retail space to enhance and assist the shopping experience of those who might have visual or mobility impairments, and b) how a robot can infer intention and react appropriately depending on the context by using a multimodal analysis of human posture, gesture, and touch.
+My current research arc involves different aspects of psHRI with humanoid, mobile, and manipulator robots, particularly by examining a) how a robot can infer intention and react appropriately depending on the context by using a multimodal analysis of human posture, gesture, touch, emotional state, physiological signals, environmental signals, etc; b) how robots can be placed in the retail space to enhance and assist the shopping experience of those who might have visual or mobility impairments; and c) how virtrual reality can be used in psHRI.

 I am also developing the foundations of Sensor Observability Analysis, a novel way of performing generalized kinematic analysis of distributed axial sensors on articulated robots.
 My past research involved automation of single cell micromanipulation, quadruped robot control, and hexapod robot leg design.